 A cross-disciplinary course that teaches effective report and research paper writing through the use of key computer technologies.
-The course includes Internet research, MLA and APA style formats, computer technologies, spreadsheets and the application of multimedia software and graphics for report presentation.
-ILR 260 offers refinement in the use of the microcomputer for effective report writing and presentation.
+Topics include library and Internet research; information organization, evaluation, and synthesis; MLA and APA style formats; and the use of document-production, spreadsheet, image-editing, and presentation software.

-- Navigate electronic library systems and the Internet to locate, evaluate, and use various interdisciplinary scholarly databases.
+- Navigate electronic library systems and the Internet to locate and use various interdisciplinary scholarly databases.

 - Design and implement effective search strategies within various Internet and library information-retrieval environments.

-- Generate text-oriented research papers and reports that incorporate spread sheets, tables, graphs, charts and multimedia graphics as formal modes of persuasion and validation according to proper business, humanities, and science formats.
+- Generate exploratory research papers and reports that incorporate visual elements (such as tables and charts) as formal modes of explication and validation according to proper business, humanities, and science formats.